-Six hours of heated discussion in the Gulf puts future of cricket in a spin
+Six hours of heated a discussion during the International Cricket Council meeting in the Gulf puts the future of cricket in a spin

 Dubai: The International Cricket Council’s (ICC) Board has come out in support of the proposals which will give financial and administrative control of the world cricket body to India, England and Australia.
 However, a consensus on the proposed radical changes is yet to be made as some members are opposed to the power-sharing idea between the ‘the big three’ countries.

 An ICC statement issued yesterday claimed that the Board has “unanimously supported” the future structure of the sport’s governing body and was confident of a consensus at a “follow-up Board meeting next month.”